paulhuggett/ifx/docs/index.md

 - “External” fixups [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#external-fixup)] are used for inter-fragment references.
 Each external fixup references the lowest-numbered section of the fragment associated with a named definition [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#definition)].
 The fragment corresponding to that name is determined by linker’s [symbol resolution rules](https://github.com/SNSystems/llvm-project-prepo/wiki/%5Brld%5D-Symbol-resolution-rules).

 - ”Internal” fixups [[glossary](https://github.com/SNSystems/llvm-project-prepo/wiki/Glossary#internal-fixup)] are intra-fragment references.
 They are used when data in one section of a fragment needs to reference data in a different section of the same fragment.

+## rld

+[rld](https://github.com/SNSystems/llvm-project-prepo/tree/master/rld) is the program repository aware linker.
+It does not used intermediate object files, and is designed with a minimal feature set for the fastest links!

 ## Internal Fixups in rld